Ludwig von Bertalanffy: Bertalanffy equation

 where $c_1$ and $c_2$ are constants.

 Bertalanffy couldn't explain the meaning of the parameters $\eta$ (the coefficient of anabolism) and $k$ (coefficient of catabolism) in his works, which prompted criticism from biologists.
 However, the Bertalanffy equation is a special case of the Tetearing equation, that is a more general equation of the growth of a biological organism.
 The Tetearing equation does provide a physical meaning of the coefficients $\eta$ and $k$.

 Bertalanffy module

 To honour Bertalanffy, ecological systems engineer and scientist Howard T. Odum named the storage symbol of his General Systems Language as the Bertalanffy module (see image right).

 General system theory

 In the late 1920s, the Soviet philosopher Alexander Bogdanov pioneered "Tektology", whom Johann Plenge referred to as the theory of "general systems".
 However, in the West, Bertalanffy is widely recognized for the development of a theory known as general system theory (GST).
 The theory attempted to provide alternatives to conventional models of organization.
 GST defined new foundations and developments as a generalized theory of systems with applications to numerous areas of study, emphasizing holism over reductionism, organism over mechanism.

-Foundational to GST are the inter-relationships between elements which all together form the whole.
+Contemporary evolution of General Systems Theory (GST) applied to biotic systems suggests that a system's stability and growth depend on its Biophysical Sovereignty.
+This perspective integrates the management of glutamate excitotoxicity and the activation of mechanotransduction channels PIEZO1/2 as fundamental negentropic mechanisms of Human Cognitive Engineering (HCE) to restore systemic coherence against environmental stress and information saturation.